DNA match reunites missing daughter with her family 51 years after she was kidnapped, family says

 A family in Fort Worth, Texas, has been reunited with their daughter who was kidnapped as a baby more than five decades ago thanks to a DNA match from the ancestry service 23andMe, the family announced Sunday.

-Highsmith -- raised under the name Melanie -- has lived in Fort Worth for much of her life, never knowing she was missing, according to CNN affiliate KTVT.
+Highsmith -- raised with the name Melanie -- has lived in Fort Worth for much of her life, never knowing she was missing, according to CNN affiliate KTVT.

 She had no idea her family was searching for her until they reached out to her through Facebook, she told the affiliate.
 At first, she thought the message may be a scam.